michael-hartmann/caps/README.md

 Bugs, developing and contributing
 ---------------------------------

-The latest version if libcasimir is available at [github](https://github.com/michael-hartmann/libcasimir-dev).
+The latest version of libcasimir is available at [github](https://github.com/michael-hartmann/libcasimir-dev).
 If you find a bug, please create an [issue](https://github.com/michael-hartmann/libcasimir-dev/issues).
 If you have improvements, create a pull request.